timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

 transparently to the user, however, who simply queries the hypertable with a standard SQL statement.

-## Benefits of Hypertables and Chunks
+## Benefits of hypertables and chunks

 This chunk-based architecture benefits many aspects of time-series data management.
 These includes: